An Overview of the Appraisal Process

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to putting a value on features of homes in Abington and Montgomery, Spencer Appraisal Services, Inc. can't be beat.
 The sales comparison approach to value is commonly awarded the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-Note: While this amount is probably the best indication of what a property is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Spencer Appraisal Services, Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+The bottom line is, an appraiser from Spencer Appraisal Services, Inc. will guarantee you get the most accurate property value, so you can make wise real estate decisions.